mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - Added new absorption options from :ref:`SNSPowderReduction <algm-SNSPowderReduction>` to Powder Diffraction Reduction GUI
 - New algorithm :ref:`HB3AAdjustSampleNorm <algm-HB3AAdjustSampleNorm>` to convert DEMAND data to Q-space and allow the detector position to be adjusted by offsets.
 - Files from ILL's instrument D1B can now be loaded.
+- New algorithm :ref:`LeadPressureCalc <algm-LeadPressureCalc>` to calculate the pressure of a sample given the dSpacing of the Lead (111) peak and the sample temperature.

 Improvements
 ############